LTUC/amman-dotnet-401d2/curriculum/class-06/facilitator/README.md

   - Encapsulation
   - These allow us to more deeply describe and differentiate related classes/objects
 - **How** (30 min)
-  - Lead a UML exercise, modeling a party type heirarchy
+  - Lead a UML exercise, modeling a party type hierarchy
   - Call out what/when things differ, what might be abstract
 - **Demo** (45min)
   - Inheritance
     - We create sub-classes (identify inheritance) using the `:` in the class definition
       - i.e. `public class Student : Person { ... }`
       - Parent methods are `base()`, so you can call those as needed
-        - Constructor: `public Student( string name ):base(name) `
+        - Constructor: `public Student( string name ):base(name)`

 - **Experimentation and Discovery Ideas**
 - **In-Class Exercise** (30 minutes)